Career and Personal Development

 Internship Program for Academic Credit

 An internship provides students the opportunity to gain professional work experience prior to graduation, a necessity in today’s job market.
 Typically, a student works a minimum of 150 hours at the internship site to earn three academic credits.
 The student also attends an on-campus internship course during the semester in which the student interns.
 Internships may be paid or unpaid.
-Click here for further information that will enable you to advise your students about the procedures they must follow to secure an internship for academic credit.
+Here is additional information that will enable you to advise your students about the procedures they must follow to secure an internship for academic credit.

 Refer an Employer